-What is assessed What is required What we are looking for Impact on the electricity system Overview of the Project's impact on the electricity system substantiated by recent grid connection studies and/or formal documents with AEMO and/or NSPs. • Evidence of the Project having minimal negative congestion impact on the NSW electricity network. • Features or characteristics of the Project (e.g. grid forming inverters, black-start capabilities) or associated planned works that could provide essential system services and/or contribute to system strength. • Demonstration of the Project's ability to provide essential system services and/or contribute to system strength.
+What is assessed What is required What we are looking for LDS LTESA Impact on the electricity system Connecting to existing infrastructure: Overview of the Project's impact on the electricity system substantiated by recent grid connection studies and/or formal documents with AEMO and/or Network Service Providers (NSPs).
+Connecting to new infrastructure (Central-West Orana or South-West REZ): Information equivalent to that required for a connection enquiry under the NER (same as for Access Rights Bid).
+Features or characteristics of the Project (e.g. grid forming inverters, black-start capabilities) or associated planned works that could provide essential system services and/or contribute to system strength.
+Evidence of the Project having minimal negative congestion impact on the NSW electricity network.
+Demonstration of the Project's ability to provide essential system services and/or contribute to system strength, including evidence of commitment or progress to deliver these services, such as FCAS registration or agreements with AEMO or NSPs.
+Access Rights Impact on the electricity system Information equivalent to that required for a connection enquiry under the NER.
+Features or characteristics of the Project (e.g. grid forming inverters, black-start capabilities) or associated planned works that could provide essential system services and/or contribute to system strength (if applicable).
+Project intends to connect to the Access Rights Network.
+Demonstration of the Project's ability to provide essential system services and/or contribute to system strength, including evidence of commitment or progress to deliver these services, such as FCAS registration or agreements with AEMO or NSPs (if applicable).